 Scholarships to these workshops are based on need, and other resources for writing.
 Food, travel and housing to and from the workshop’s location are not included.

 Our summer creative writing workshops will be held on the Wilkes University Campus in Wilkes-Barre, PA.
 These weeklong classes will run from July 29 to August 3 for week 1, and from August 4 to August 10 for week 2.
 The 2018 Summer Creative Writing Workshops will bookend the Pennsylvania Writers Conference, also held on the Wilkes University Campus.
+Each class is $575 and includes individualized instruction, peer review and critique.

 Put pen to paper—or fingers to the keyboard—in this writing workshop with master memoirist Beverly Donofrio.